Sequential Gaussian Avatars with Hierarchical Motion Context: Datasets

-\textbf{DNA-Rendering Dataset~\cite{cheng2023dna}} We use the original images' resolution 512 $\times$ 612 for experiments.
-For the dataset split, we sample 24 evenly distributed views from camera IDs 0–48 for training and 6 additional uniformly distributed views from IDs 48–60 for novel view testing.
+\textbf{DNA-Rendering Dataset~\cite{cheng2023dna}.} We use images with a resolution of 512~$\times$~612 for training and 750~$\times$~1024 for testing in our experiments.
+For the temporal split, we select 100 consecutive time steps (pose IDs 0–99) and use the multi-view images of all selected steps for training.
+During testing, we evaluate on a total of 20 time steps sampled every 5 steps from this training range, using multi-view images from held-out camera views.
+For the view split, we uniformly sample 24 views from camera IDs 0–48 for training and 6 additional views uniformly sampled from camera IDs 48–60 for novel view evaluation.